badlogic/mariozechner.at/src/posts/2025-04-20-boxie/index.md

 - [Label paper](https://www.avery-zweckform.com/produkt/universal-etiketten-6125).
 Print audiobook covers on it, stick them to the cartridge cover front.

 Assembly steps for the player:

-- Printing the enclosure parts
+- Print enclosure parts
-- Soldering the motherboard and ESP32-S3 board
+- Solder the motherboard and ESP32-S3 board
-- Screw the speaker and speaker cover into the top part of the enclosure.
+- Mount speaker and cover to top enclosure
-- Screw in the motherboard into the top part of the enclosure.
+- Mount motherboard to top enclosure
-- Plug in the ESP32-S3 board and the MAX98357A breakout board into the motherboard.
+- Install ESP32-S3 and MAX98357A boards
-- Cut 8 silicon electric wires (22AWG) at 20cm length each.
+- Prepare 8 silicon wires (22AWG, 20cm each):
-- Crimp a ring terminal onto one end of each wire.
+  - Crimp ring terminals on one end
-- Screw a ring terminal (with crimped wire) plus battery spring onto the top part of the enclosure.
-- Bend the ring terminals downwards, towards the speaker.
+  - Attach terminals and springs to enclosure
-- Route the wires around the speaker, nicely, as shown in the videos and images above.
+  - Route wires around speaker
-- For each wire, ball park how much of the 20cm length you actually need to crimp a Dupont housing onto it and slide it onto the corresponding pin on the motherboard.
+  - Trim to length and add Dupont housings for motherboard connections
-- Cut the hook of the arm of the micro switch.
+- Cut the hook of the micro switch
-- Screw it into the bottom part of the enclosure, right to the battery compartment, as shown in the videos and images above.
+- Screw it into the bottom part of the enclosure, right to the battery compartment
-- Connect the bottom battery plate (positive terminal) to the middle pin of the micro switch by soldering a short silicon wire (22AWG) between them.
-See the videos and images above.
-(Red wire).
+- Connect the bottom battery plate (positive terminal) to the middle pin of the micro switch by soldering a short silicon wire (22AWG) between them
-- Solder another 10cm silicon wire (22AWG) to the right pin of the micro switch.
-See videos and images above.
-(Red wire).
+- Solder another 10cm silicon wire (22AWG) to the right pin of the micro switch
-- Solder another 10cm silicon wire (22AWG) to the top battery plate (negative terminal).
-See videos and images above (black wire).
+- Solder another 10cm silicon wire (22AWG) to the top battery plate (negative terminal)
-- Crimp a JST-PH 2.0mm female terminal to each of the 10cm silicon wires.
+- Crimp a JST-PH 2.0mm female terminal to each of the 10cm silicon wires
 - Slide the crimped wire ends into a JST-PH 2.0mm housing.
 Make sure the negative and positive terminals correspond to the negative and positive pins on the JST-PH 2.0mm female socket on the ESP32-S3 board!
 The board has a - and + signs on the pads of the socket!
 Don't fuck this up!
-- Connect the JST-PH connector to the corresponding JST-PH 2.0mm female socket on the ESP32-S3 board.
+- Connect the JST-PH connector to the corresponding JST-PH 2.0mm female socket on the ESP32-S3 board
-- Insert the batteries into the battery compartment.
+- Insert the batteries into the battery compartment
-- Insert the rod into the bottom part of the enclosure.
+- Insert the rod into the bottom part of the enclosure
 - Connect the device via USB-C to your computer.
-Once it is recognized as a UART/JTAG device, press the boot button the ESP32-S3 board.
+Once it is recognized as a UART/JTAG device, press the boot button the ESP32-S3 board
-- Screw the top and bottom part of the enclosure together.
+- Screw the top and bottom part of the enclosure together

 You can now flash the [boxie firmware](https://github.com/badlogic/mcugdx/tree/main/examples/boxie) to the ESP32-S3 board.
-Clone the repo, then use the ESP-IDF CLI to compile and flash the firmware.
+Clone the repo, then use the [ESP-IDF CLI](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/tools/idf-py.html) to compile and flash the firmware.
 Tested with ESP-IDF v5.3.2.
+The sdkconfig.defaults file is set up for the custom ESP32-S3 board.

 Assembly steps for the cartridge:
-- Print the cartridge cover.
+- Print cartridge cover
-- Find a cover for the audiobook or music you want to put on the cartridge, size it to 59mm x 62mm, print it onto the label paper and cut it out.
-I usually do a bunch of these in one go, so I don't waste label paper.
-I use the [Avery label designer](https://app.avery-zweckform.com/dpo8/appeu/target;name=DE_de;ep=EUP/product;search=6125;templateCategory=Beliebteste%20Artikel;profile=YouPrint/design;product=9161f8c31b2ac54b9aa6474e1f89869f;source=SelectDesign/customize;path=tmpUser%2Fprojects%2Fc98097c9aa3487d3b756fa2e89a6f51f%2Fc98097c9aa3487d3b756fa2e89a6f51f.xml;storage=fsEUPTemp/ctx;consumer=AveryEU;product=9161f8c31b2ac54b9aa6474e1f89869f/view?customize) to lay out the labels.
+- Prepare audiobook/music cover (59mm x 62mm) on label paper
-- Solder the SD card socket to the cartridge PCB.
+- Solder SD card socket to PCB
-- Insert the SD card into your PC and copy the audiobook or music onto it.
-Playback order is determined by the file names order.
-Only MP3 files are supported.
+- Load audio files onto SD card (MP3 only, playback follows filename order)
-- Insert the SD card into the cartridge.
+- Insert SD card and attach cover
-- Screw on the cartridge cover.

 ## Future work
-I really need to add a headphone jack to the device.
-That shouldn't be too difficult.
-The jack itself must have a pin that can tell the ESP32-S3 that a headphone is connected.
-If that's the case, then I need to disable the MAX98357A amplifier by pulling its SD pin low.
-This will require a reworked motherboard and some trickery to get the voltage on SD right in case no headphones are connected.
-The jack would likely be positioned oposite the USB-C port and thus also require a minor rework of the enclosure.
+I need to add a headphone jack to the device.
+The jack must have a pin that signals the ESP32-S3 when headphones are connected.
+When connected, I'll need to disable the MAX98357A amplifier by pulling its SD pin low.
+This requires a reworked motherboard and some voltage management for the SD pin when no headphones are present.
+The jack would be positioned opposite the USB-C port, requiring a minor enclosure modification.

-I also need an IC that can take the I2S signal I already send to the MAX98357A and convert it to a headphone jack signal.
-Haven't looked into that yet.
-This will also require additional routing on the motherboard, so the I2S signal from the ESP32-S3 is routed to both the MAX98357A and that ominous IC.
+I also need an IC to convert the I2S signal (currently sent to the MAX98357A) to a headphone output.
+I haven't researched options yet.
+The motherboard will need additional routing to send the I2S signal from the ESP32-S3 to both the MAX98357A and this new IC.
 Suggestions welcome!

-## Bonuns content: USB cartridge reader
+## Bonus content: USB cartridge reader
-For shits and giggle, I also designed a USB cartridge reader.
-Instead of having to unscrew the cover from a cartridge, extract the SD card, and then put it back together, the reader lets me modify the files on a cartridge by just plugging it into my laptop via USB, where it will show up as a mass storage device.
+I designed a USB cartridge reader for convenience.
+Instead of unscrewing a cartridge's cover to access the SD card, the reader lets me modify files by simply plugging the cartridge into my laptop via USB, where it appears as a mass storage device.

 <img src="./media/reader-1.png" style="width: 100%;">